State asked to halt sale of three Baltimore Museum of Art paintings

 The Still work, she said, “is a really beautiful, important painting.”

-The de-accessioning of the Marden painting is problematic because the artist is alive, and museums generally keep works of living artists.
+The deaccessioning of the Marden painting is problematic because the artist is alive, and museums generally keep works of living artists.
 “Selling a work of art during an artist’s lifetime . . . might negatively impact the market,” the letter writers note, “a consequence that is inherently antithetical to the BMA’s role of supporting art and artists.”

 The BMA’s statement said the works were selected “through a rigorous collection review process led by the museum’s senior curators, who proposed the artworks for deaccession, in accordance with AAMD’s criteria.”

-The letter writers suggest that the use of de-accessioning funds for staff salaries raises conflict-of-interest issues.
+The letter writers suggest that the use of deaccessioning funds for staff salaries raises conflict-of-interest issues.
 Bedford placed curators in “an untenable position” because their approval of the plan may directly benefit them, a violation of AAMD guidelines, the letter argues.

 The BMA says this claim is unfounded.
 “The lowest paid hourly wage earners within the institution — none of whom were involved in determining the works for sale — are the only individuals for whom a specific pay increase has been defined,” it said in a statement.